jasonang0210/tap-technical-assessment/README.md

 This is the repository for the GovTech Technology Associate Programe: Technical Assessment for Software Engineer.

-## Warning
+## Bugs Found After Submission Deadline

+I would like to first and foremost apologise for the bugs found after the submission deadline.
+I was rushing through the implementation and hence did not have sufficient time to test out everything prior to submission.
+I'll go through the individual bug fixes below, but I hope that these mini bugs does not render the rest of the codebase unusable on your end, and I hope that these mini big fixes can be taken into account in my submission.
+I agree that points should be deducted for bug fixes that come in after the deadline, but I hope that the newest version can be used in order to be able to experience the web app as it was originally intended.
+You can look at the commit changes accordingly to see that I did not add any breaking changes or add any new functionality, they are merely fixing tiny bugs that might affect the user experience.

+If that is not allowed despite it not affecting any functionality, here is an [older commit](https://github.com/jasonang0210/tap-technical-assessment/tree/a0c0e3ad408fd43e047e4c361a1024597f11dcff) that was done prior to 20 Sept 2024 2359 (the original deadline).
+If that commit is used, I would kindly ask for you to:

+1. Set your browser/computer theme to dark mode so as to see the web app as it is envisioned (After logging in, you should see the `CLEAR DATABASE` and `LOGOUT` button at the top right)
+2. Refresh your browser after logging in or logging out before taking any new actions.

+### Color Theme Issue for Light Mode

-I realised that my app doesn't render the colours properly for a web app with light theme, which results in some buttons being unable to be seen.
+21st Sept 2pm-ish: I realised that my app doesn't render the colours properly for a web app with light theme, which results in some buttons being unable to be seen.

-I only found out about it on 21st Sept 2pm and so I've made a commit on 21st Sept 2pm-ish to update only the colours on the web app.
+I've made a commit on 21st Sept 2pm-ish to update only the colours on the web app.
 It does not affect any functionality at all (only the colours are changed) so I hope that you'll understand and allow for it.

-If that is not allowed despite it not affecting any functionality, here is an [older commit](https://github.com/jasonang0210/tap-technical-assessment/tree/a0c0e3ad408fd43e047e4c361a1024597f11dcff) that was done prior to 20 Sept 2024 2359 (the original deadline).
-I would kindly ask for you to set your browser/computer theme to dark mode so as to see the web app as it is envisioned.

-Sorry for the hiccup and I hope you'll understand and give me some leeway with regards to accounting for light theme mode.
-You can check the changes made in this new commit to ensure that I did not add anything that messes with the functionality.
+### JWT Token not in localStorage immediately after Login

+21st Sept 8pm-ish: I realised that my app doesn't refresh the JWT token in the localStorage automatically after login, so a refresh is needed after log in for the JWT token to take effect.
+I fixed it by changing my APIs from a const variable initialised immediately, to a function that is called whenever needed.

+### Error Message showing Function Name instead of Function Output

+21st Sept 8pm-ish: Also I realised that one of the error messages were missing a () hence it was sending back the function name instead of the function output.
+I added in the () in the backend to return the correct output.

 ## How To Run Locally: